alessio29/savagebot/README.md

 **remstate** or **rst** <character_name> <state1> [...] removes states from character

 **state** or **st** <character_name> <state1> [...] sets states to character

+  States are Savage Worlds states: Shaken, Stunned, Entangled, Bound, Distracted and Vulnerable.
+You can write them in any case even like sTuNnEd.
+You can use abbreviations: sha, stn, ent, bnd, dis, vul.

 __**BENNIES category**__